-We will provide opportunities for \<pup\systatements> to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.
+We will provide opportunities for pupils to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.

-All our policies which address issues of power and potential harm will be interlinked to ensure a whole school approach.
+All our policies which address issues of power and potential harm, for example Anti-Bullying, Discrimination, Equal Opportunities, Handling, Positive Behaviour, will be inter-linked to ensure a whole school approach.

-We recognise the particular vulnerability of children who have a social worker.
+We also recognise the particular vulnerability of children who have a social worker.